cadet/CADET-RDM/docs/source/user_guide/getting-started.md

 ## Initialize Project Repository

-Create a new project repository or convert an existing repository into a CADET-RDM repo:
+Create a new project repository or convert an existing repository into a CADET-RDM repository.
+- If no <path-to-repo> is provided, the repository is initialized in the root directory without creating a new directory.
+- If <path-to-repo> is given as a relative path (e.g. "repository_name"), a new directory with that name is created inside the root directory.
+- If <path-to-repo> is given as an absolute path (e.g. C:\Users\me\projects\myrepo), a new directory is created at the specified location.

 ```bash
 rdm init <path-to-repo>